psantalla/pablo-website-v2/content/doc-tutorials/wp-content-injection.md

   - WordPress
   - ACF
   - PHP
+changelog:
+  - "Added taxonomy category filtering"
+  - "Initial FAQ injection pattern"
 ---

-# Fast Content Injection in WordPress

-When you need to create or update multiple WordPress posts quickly without clicking through the admin interface, this pattern provides a code-based alternative.
-Instead of relying on third-party import tools or manually publishing entries one by one through the WordPress backend, you can define your content in an array and inject it directly into the database with a single file save.
+When you need to create or update multiple WordPress posts quickly, this pattern lets you define content in an array and inject it directly with a single file save.
+No clicking through the admin interface or relying on third-party import tools.

-This approach is especially useful when migrating content between environments, bulk updating post meta fields, or managing assignments between posts.
-The example below uses FAQs with page assignments, but the same pattern applies to any custom post type with ACF fields.
+This example uses FAQs with page assignments and categories, but the pattern works for any custom post type with ACF fields.

-## FAQs Example
+## Generator

-This example serves as the base pattern for all content injection generators.
-The structure and logic can be adapted for any custom post type with ACF fields.

-Includes crosslet (page assignment based on ID or title).
-Assignment by ID is recommended.
+**Features:**
+- Create or update posts by title match or ID
+- Assign to pages and taxonomy terms

-- Control over trashing non-declared entries
+- Control over updating existing entries
-- Override/update based on given editable properties
-- Saves errors to log
-- FAQ ID is optional and allows forced update based on ID matching
+- Bulk delete non-declared entries
-- Nuke option permanently deletes all FAQ posts (requires active: true to execute)
+- Nuke option for complete cleanup

-**IMPORTANT:**
-- Fields are ACF-dependent
+**IMPORTANT:** Fields are ACF-dependent.
+Nuke requires active: true.
-- Nuke only works when active is true
-- Use nuke with extreme caution - deletion is permanent and irreversible
 ```php
 // ============================================================================
 // FAQ GENERATOR (DEVELOPMENT ONLY)